gklyne/annalist/documents/getting-started.md

 ## Update site data

+    annalist-manager initialize
     annalist-manager updatesitedata

+Locally defined admin user credential should be re-created:

+    annalist-manager createadminuser

-Existing user credentials and permissions should not be affected.
+Existing user permissions are carried over from the previous installation.

 ## Start the server